-From 2011 to 2015, a second phase of the GEF program was launched by the Ministry of Environment with a funding level of \$1 million to be executed in 4 years.
+A \$1.0 million second phase of the GEF program that started in 2011 and was supposed to last 4 years has now been extended and is expected to be concluded by March 2018.
 The objective of this program is to implement a regulatory framework and strengthen the capacity of government agencies involved directly or indirectly with the implementation of the Cartagena Protocol.
-There is private sector participation in the process mainly through the Agricultural Technology Innovation Foundation (FIAGRO) and the Agricultural Input Provider Association (APA).
-This second phase program is expected to conclude on December 2016 and provide the following: a document with the results of an institutional capacity evaluation and proposal for an institutional framework, an instructive for application of the framework, including guidelines for technical rulings regarding consumption of GE organisms (For direct use as human food, animal feed, or for processing), a proposal for conformation and ruling of operation of the Scientific Committee for Biotech Safety, a flow chart for institutional channels, user guides and forms; and a proposal for a digital information and administrative system.
-Thus, the now 5 year program will produce a number of recommendations, documents and studies related to control, regulation and use of biotechnology.
+This program is expected to provide the following: a document with the results of an institutional capacity evaluation and proposal for an institutional framework, an instructive for application of the framework, including guidelines for technical rulings regarding consumption of GE organisms (for direct use as human food, animal feed, or for processing), a proposal for conformation and ruling of operation of the Scientific Committee for Biotech Safety, a flow chart for institutional channels, user guides and forms; and a proposal for a digital information and administrative system.